webplatform/docs/concepts/accessibility/accessibility_testing/index.md

 ==User testing==

-No amount of developer inspection and screening can substitute for the raw clash between a user and a web site.
+No amount of developer inspection and screening can substitute for the raw clash between a user and a website.
 Given the difficulties of understanding all the subtle interactions between web content and assistive technology and the difficulties of approximating the experience of users with disabilities, this goes double for users with disabilities.
 If at all possible, you should test your site with real users with disabilities.
 This can be done on a large and expensive scale, but do not underestimate the benefits of doing even small-scale user testing.

 ===Recruiting testers===